-In his book Intellectuals and Society, Dr. Thomas Sowell points out that we live in times where intellectuals have quite a bit of influence and he provides an in depth look at the intellectual class.
+In his book Intellectuals and Society, Dr. Thomas Sowell points out that we live in times where intellectuals have quite a bit of influence and he provides an in depth look at and convincingly strips away the veneer of the intellectual class.

 According to Sowell, the high point of intellectual influence was the period between the 1960’s and 1980’s.
 However, intellectuals somewhat regained influence under the Obama Administration.
 Sowell also had something to say in his book about environmentalists too.
 He states: